Frequently Asked Questions

 What student health care is provided for Principia students?

-Student health care support is provided by the Director of Student Health Care and a team of Christian Science (CS) nurses.
-This care is available to all students attending Principia.
-The Christian Science nurses are on duty 24/7 and care for students in ways that are practical, compassionate, and in accord with the Church Manual by-law for Christian Science nurses.
-This does not include assisting with medication or making a diagnosis.
-From 8 a.m.–10 p.m., the Christian Science nurses respond to all calls within the academic building as well as admit students to Campus House, our campus care facility, visit boarding students who have not attended school, and are present at most athletic events.
-Our Christian Science nurses will respond to all emergency calls on campus and provide initial care as appropriate for students, faculty, staff, and visitors.
+Student health care support is provided by the Director of Student Health Care, a full-time Christian Science nurse, school counselors, and an athletic trainer.
+This care is available to all students attending Principia, and our new telehealth offering is available to all boarding students.
+The Christian Science nurse is on duty from 7:30 a.m. to 3:30 p.m. each school day and cares for students in ways that are practical, compassionate, and in accord with the Church Manual by-law for a Christian Science nurse.
+The Christian Science nurse responds to all calls within the academic building as well as admits student to Campus House, our campus care facility, and visits boarding students who are not able to attend school.
+Our Christian Science nurse will respond to all emergency calls on campus and provide initial care as appropriate for students, faculty, and visitors.

-For those students seeking care outside the scope of Christian Science nursing, our director of student health care will partner with parents and residential counselors to find an appropriate avenue.
+For those students seeking care outside the scope of Christian Science nursing, our Director of Student Health Care will partner with parents and the Residential Life Department to assist those students or find and appropriate avenue for care.
 Principia partners with healthcare professionals in our area to assure proper support.